redCOMPONENT-COM/redCORE/docs/gh-pages/manual/en-US/chapters/webservices/breakdown.md

 ### Request HTTP Header Options

 While sending the operation request there are several options that can be set using the HTTP Headers for any operation.
+Note that if URI parameters are used, then they have higher priority.
+URI `lang` parameter have higher priority than Accept-Language header and URI `format` parameter have higher priority than Accept header.

+`Accept` - (Optional) Output format option can be changed through this server setting.
+Default Output format is application/hal+json.
+Allowed formats are: application/hal+json, application/hal+xml, application/hal+doc
 `Accept-Language` - (Optional) Set the language for your request result (ex. en).
 Default language is da-DK.
-Allowed languages are: da (Danish (da-DK)), en (English (UK)).
+Allowed languages are: da (Danish (da-DK)), en (English (UK))
 `X-Webservice-Translation-Fallback` - (Optional) Set Translation fallback option to override default API behavior.
 Default Translation fallback is Disabled.
 Allowed options are: true, false
-`X-Webservice-Output-Format` - (Optional) Output format option can be changed through this server setting.
-Default Output format is json.
-Allowed formats are: json, xml, doc.

 ### Different Versions of the same webservice